vaibhavjs/MyPortfolio/README.md

 This is a simple React application created to showcase my Portfolio.
 You can directly visit the deployed portfolio project at [vaibhav.info](https://vaibhav.info/)

 <br />
-For running this project on your local system, kindly follow the steps as given below :
+For running this project on your local system, kindly follow the standard npm packages installation steps as given below :
 <br />

 ### Getting Started with Create React App